 Clerkships & Academic Achievements

 Megan earned her J.D. from Columbia Law School, where she was a James Kent Scholar, an Andrew D. Fried Memorial Prize recipient, and the Editor-in-Chief of the Columbia Science & Technology Law Review.
-Megan served as a judicial law clerk to the Honorable M. Margaret McKeown on the United States Court of Appeals for the Ninth Circuit.
-Prior to law school, Megan worked in the advertising industry as a Media Planner, where she developed and executed marketing strategies to achieve the business objectives of her clients.

 James Kent Scholar, Andrew D. Fried Memorial Prize, Editor-in-Chief, Columbia Science & Technology Law Review

 - University of Richmond

 (B.A., Psychology, 2006)

 Law Clerk to the Honorable M. Margaret McKeown